HSH717 - Health Economics 1

 Combination of independent and interactive scheduled online activities equivalent to two hours per week, including 10-11 scheduled seminars or moderated discussion group.

 The unit introduces students to the discipline of health economics and assumes no prior knowledge.
 The unit will cover the following topics, with a particular focus on current policy developments.

-- Dimensions of Health Economics: The scope of health economics; why is health economics relevant; objectives in health care – choice between different values; basic concepts and definitions.
+- Dimensions of Health Economics: The scope of health economics; why is health economics relevant; objectives in health care; choice in health care; basic concepts and definitions.

-- Microeconomic Tools for Health Economics: Concepts behind the demand curve; concepts behind the supply curve; markets and economic rationalism, market failure, the role of government and preventing government failure.
+- Microeconomic Tools for Health Economics Part 1 - The Competitive Market: concepts behind the demand curve; concepts behind the supply curve; markets and efficiency; conditions for competitive markets.

 - The Australian Health Care System from an Economic Perspective: Structure and funding; role of providers, consumers and funders; viewpoints on the Australian health care system; international comparisons.